AbsolutDev/infoPad/README.md

   <img alt="Clean filter off" src="./img/infoPad23.jpg" width="10%" height="10%" />
   <img alt="Explicit track playing" src="./img/infoPad24.jpg" width="10%" height="10%" /><br>
   C inside a green circle: the filter is on<br>
-  C inside a grey circle: the filter is off but no explicit track is playing at the moment<br>
+  C inside a grey circle: the filter is off with no explicit track is playing at the moment<br>
   E inside a red circle: the filter is off and a track marked as explicit is currently playing
 </figure>
 <br>

-Touching the main display reveals the shuffle and repeat controls, if such is available for the current content.
+Touching the main display reveals the shuffle and repeat controls, if they are available for the current content.
 <br><br>

 An information panel pops up if details are available for the currently playing content: